simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_api.rst

         **headers: dict, optional, default: None**
             Additional headers to add to the client requests.
         **vizEngine: string, optional, default: 'plotly'**
             Data visualization library used to render the graphs.
 The other option for visualization library is 'bokeh'.
 Note some of the graphs (such as correlation matrix) are only supported by plotly.
-See 'Data Visualization' for more details.
-(COMMENT: I added this last sentence as a reminder that there is a part of the user guide specifically for data visualization.
-I would make 'Data Visualization' a hyperlink.)
+See `Data Visualization`_ for more details.
         **exportDir: string, optional, default: './export/'**
             Path to local directory where the exported data are stored.
         **exportFormat: string, optional, default: '.csv'**